6 Questions to Learn How Much College Will Really Cost

 6. What is the student loan default rate?

 Understanding a school’s student loan default rate will give you a sense of how easily students are able to pay back the loans they take out for college.
-Nationally, the latest data from the US Department of Education shows the average default rate is 7% for students who attended four-year private institutions and 7.5% for students who attended four-year public institutions.
+According to the most recent data from the US Department of Education, the national average student loan default rate is approximately 7% for students who attended four-year private institutions and 7.5% for students who attended four-year public institutions.
 What does it all mean?
 Schools with high default rates had more students who were unable to pay back their loans on time.
 In general, the lower the school’s rate, the better for you.
 A lower rate may indicate students from a particular school receive more of their financial aid in the form of grants and scholarships that don’t have to be paid back, have manageable loans, and are gainfully employed following graduation.

 College costs can be a little deceptive when it comes to what you see versus what you get when all is said and done.
 Make sure you’re asking the right questions to get to the real expected costs of your education.

-Find more money-smart advice to ease your college costs stresss in our Financial Aid section.
+Find more money-smart advice to ease your college costs stress in our Financial Aid section.

 Like what you’re reading?